On reduction and normalization in the computational core: Normalization and Normalizing Strategies

 \subsubsection{Normalizing strategies}

-We are ready to deal with normalizing strategies for $\lc$.
+We are ready to define and deal with normalizing strategies for $\lc$.
 Our definition is inspired, and generalizes, the stratified strategy proposed in \cite{Guerrieri15,GuerrieriPaoliniRonchi17}, which iterates weak reduction (there called head reduction) according to a more strict discipline.

-\paragraph*{ Iterated $\ex$-reduction.} We define a family of normalizing strategies, parametrically on the reduction to iterate, which can be either surface or weak reduction.
+\paragraph*{Iterated $\ex$-Reduction.} We define a family of normalizing strategies, parametrically on the reduction to iterate, which can be surface or weak.
 Let $\ex\in \{\weak, \surf\}$.
-The reduction $\lered$ is defined as follows, by iterating $\ered$-reduction in left to right order. \begin{enumerate} \item If $M$ has $\ered$-steps:
+Reduction $\lered$ is defined as follows, by iterating $\ered$ in the left-to-right order (\Cref{thm:normalizing_strategy} then shows that $\lered$ is a normalizing strategy). \begin{enumerate} \item If $M$ is \emph{not} $\ered$-normal: